 Hello!
-My name is Kristina Dutart and I’m majoring in biochemistry on the pre-vet track.
+My name is Kristina Dutart and I am a Zoology major on the pre-vet track minoring in Animal Sciences.
 I am from Peoria, Illinois and a fun fact about me is that I did gymnastics for 13 years.
 Thank you for visiting my e-Portfolio!

 This year has been a whirlwind – between new classes, friends, and clubs it has been tough to adjust and get my bearings.
 At the beginning of the year, I was very overwhelmed with everything, but as the semester has progressed I feel as if I have become more comfortable with campus and my classes.
 I’ve met some pretty great friends and joined interesting clubs.
 I’m so thankful to be a part of Scholars because it has created a community of like-minded people that makes Ohio State seem smaller.

 My career plan as of now is to attend veterinary school after undergrad.
 I currently would like to focus on aquatic mammals, but that is subject to change.
 When I graduate from vet school, I either want to work at a small animal clinic or with marine rescue.
 I also plan on becoming board certified for surgery, but that may come at a later time in my career.
 My animal experiences include volunteering at PAWS, a local animal shelter in Peoria.
 I also job shadowed a few veterinarians back in high school.